 Formerly a common migrant statewide and summer resident in northern Missouri.
 Currently, individuals and family groups winter in Missouri, foraging in shallow water.
 Some birds may be from the wild population of the Nebraska Sandhills, but most are from captive breeding programs.
 If you see trumpeter swans with neck collars, use your binoculars to see the color and numbers of the collar, and report them to the Missouri Department of Conservation.

 Trumpeter swans forage in shallow water on aquatic vegetation, roots, seeds, and insects.

-There are only about 5,000 trumpeter swans in the Midwest, and they are considered extirpated from our state.
+Trumpeter swans are considered critically imperiled in our state.
 Hunters who shoot trumpeter swans risk thousands of dollars in fines and possible jail.
 If you’re hunting snow geese, make sure you can distinguish between them and trumpeter swans, which are about twice their size!

 Swans, geese, and other aquatic grazers are important components of wetland, pond, and lake ecosystems, pruning the steadily growing vegetation and insect populations.
 In turn, these birds, especially their vulnerable eggs and young, provide food for carnivores.

 Trumpeter swans are connected to muskrats and beavers.
 They often nest on the raised, moundlike houses those rodents construct.
 When muskrats and beavers were overhunted, the swans' nesting locations decreased, further hampering the swans' reproductive success.

 Where to See Species